spring-rs/spring-rs/spring-web/README.md

 [web-middleware-example]: https://github.com/spring-rs/spring-rs/tree/master/examples/web-middleware-example

 spring-web is a thin wrapper around axum, adding some macros to simplify development.
 [The examples of axum](https://github.com/tokio-rs/axum/tree/main/examples) can be run in spring-web.

+# SocketIO support

+You can enable the `socket_io` feature of `spring-web` to use a integration with [socketioxide](https://github.com/Totodore/socketioxide).

+SocketIO is a implementation of WebSocket with more definitions.
+- Named events (like `chat message`, `user joined`, etc.) instead of just plain messages
+- Automatic reconnection if the connection is lost
+- Heartbeat mechanism to detect dead connections
+- Rooms / Namespaces to group clients
+- Fallbacks to other transports if WebSocket isn't available

+You can refer to the [socketio-example](https://github.com/spring-rs/spring-rs/tree/master/examples/web-socketio-example) for a example of using SocketIO in spring-web.

+We can share components registered by plugins in SocketIO handlers, just like in normal HTTP handlers, for example, using the Sqlx connection pool component registered by the `SqlxPlugin` plugin.